 The new MINI Electric.

-• Brand’s first fully electric vehicle unveiled in its 60th year. • Acceleration from 0 to 62 mph in 7.3 seconds. • Standard equipment features include new Digital Dashboard, Connected Navigation including Real Time Traffic Information (RTTI), LED headlights and taillights. • Global production at the MINI Plant in Oxford. • Monthly lease from £299* per month or from £24,400 OTR (including Plug-in Car grant) • Order books open now for March 2020 delivery.
+• Brand’s first fully electric vehicle • Acceleration from 0 to 62 mph in 7.3 seconds • Range of up to 145 miles WLTP • Standard equipment features include new Digital Dashboard, Connected Navigation including Real Time Traffic Information (RTTI), LED headlights and taillights • Global production at the MINI Plant in Oxford • Monthly lease from £299* per month or from £24,900 OTR (including Plug-in Car grant) • Customer deliveries from March 2020

 send an e-mail